cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

+## Docker Builder VM

-Docker Builder is a way to build and publish Docker Images to Docker Registries of their choice.
+"Docker Builder" tasks are a way to build and publish Docker Images to Docker Registries of your choice using a VM as build environment.
 In essence, a `docker_builder` is basically [a `task`](writing-tasks.md) that is executed in a VM with pre-installed Docker.
 `docker_builder` can be defined the same way as a `task`: